I have been researching and writing about consumer electronics for over 13 years.

 So with all of the great features that a digital camera offers, why would you want an instant camera?

-- One simple reason is nostalgia.
-The old Polaroids of yesteryear pack a lot of powerful memories for older folks, and for younger folks an attraction to "retro" isn't uncommon.
+- Nostalgia: The old Polaroids of yesteryear pack a lot of powerful memories for older folks, and for younger folks an attraction to "retro" isn't uncommon.

-- Another reason is fun.
-These cameras are a bit of a novelty.
+- Fun: These cameras are a bit of a novelty.
 They are often a bit larger than an ultra-compact or compact digital camera so they grab everyone's attention and soon they want to snap some shots too.

 Instant film cameras are great for many purposes, but if you choose one remember:

-- They generally aren't as small as a compact digital camera.
+- Size: They generally aren't as small as a compact digital camera.

-- There is an expense to the film.
+- Cost of the film: You have to pay for the film separately, and it may be hard to find.
 In fact, Fujifilm and Polaroid are currently the only manufacturers of instant film.

-- You typically can't print them in various sizes although sometimes you have the option of two sizes.
+- Print size limitations: You typically can't print them in various sizes although sometimes you have the option of two sizes.

-- You would have to scan them to share them online.
+- Online transfer: You would have to scan them to share them online.

 A Few Tips for Great Pictures